-- a. if he or she is seeking readmission to the same Faculty, meet all conditions set by the Faculty at the time of the requirement to withdraw; or - b. if he or she is seeking readmission to another Faculty, present ★18 transferable to the University with an AGPA of at least 2.7 or ★24 transferable to the University with an AGPA of at least 2.0 on work done after being required to withdraw and meet all other admission or readmission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.). - (6) To be considered for admission or readmission, an applicant who has been required to withdraw from another postsecondary institution must - have successfully completed, through high school or university transfer coursework, the five required matriculation subject areas specified for admission to the particular degree program to which the student has applied; - b. subsequent to having been required to withdraw, have successfully completed at least $\star 24$ transferable to the University; - c. present an AGPA of at least 2.0; - meet all other admission or readmission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.).
+- a. have successfully completed at least ★24 transferable to the University of Alberta; - b. present an AGPA of at least 2.0; - c. meet all other admission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.). - To be considered for readmission, an applicant who has been required to withdraw from the University of Alberta must - a. if the student is seeking readmission to the same Faculty, meet all conditions set by the Faculty at the time of the requirement to withdraw; or - b. if the student is seeking readmission to another Faculty, present ★18 transferable to the University with an AGPA of at least 2.7 or ★24 transferable to the University with an AGPA of at least 2.0 on work done after being required to withdraw and meet all other admission or readmission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.). - 6.
+To be considered for admission or readmission, an applicant who has been required to withdraw from another postsecondary institution must - have successfully completed, through high school or university transfer coursework, the five required matriculation subject areas specified for admission to the particular degree program to which the student has applied; - b. subsequent to having been required to withdraw, have successfully completed at least $\star$ 24 transferable to the University; - c. present an AGPA of at least 2.0; - meet all other admission or readmission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.).

-14.2.2 Transfer of Credit
+Transfer of Credit